eg-99/energy-distance/README.md

 ## 2. Model Description
 The model used in this work is based on gte-modernbert-base, a variant of BERT fine-tuned for general-purpose text embedding tasks.
 It follows the SentenceTransformer paradigm, combining a transformer encoder with mean pooling and L2 normalization to produce fixed-size sentence embeddings.

-Framework: PyTorch, with HuggingFace Transformers and Sentence-Transformers Base Architecture: bert-base-uncased
+* Framework: PyTorch, with HuggingFace Transformers and Sentence-Transformers
+* Base Architecture: bert-base-uncased

-12 transformer layers
+  * 12 transformer layers

-12 attention heads
+  * 12 attention heads

-Hidden size: 768
+  * Hidden size: 768

-Intermediate (FFN) size: 3072
+  * Intermediate (FFN) size: 3072

-Activation: GELU
+  * Activation: GELU

-Custom Layers and Modifications:
+* Custom Layers and Modifications:

-Mean pooling layer over token embeddings (excluding special tokens)
+  * Mean pooling layer over token embeddings (excluding special tokens)

-L2 normalization applied to pooled embeddings
+  * L2 normalization applied to pooled embeddings

-Custom similarity function: An energy distance (ED-L1) metric is used in place of cosine similarity to better model intra-query distributional structures.
+* Similarity function: An energy distance (ED-L1) metric is used in place of cosine similarity to better model intra-query distributional structures.

 This architecture is trained using Multiple Negatives Ranking Loss, scaled by a fixed factor (20.0), to enhance separation in the embedding space for information retrieval tasks.